Friend Mistakes Sound For A Laugh When Talking About Their Dead Dog And Starts An Argument

 Moreover, engaging in reflective practices—such as journaling about emotional experiences—can enhance self-awareness and emotional regulation, further improving one's capacity to handle conflicts effectively.

-This is where the comment continue on in explaining their emotions.
+This is where the comment continues on in explaining their emotions.

 They went on to apologize and explain their response a little more.

-In the end they just suggested to give the friend time to process their feelings.
+In the end, they just suggested giving the friend time to process their feelings.

 Building Stronger Relationships Through Understanding